 Candidates enrolled in Bronze Star will have to demonstrate the skills and techniques learned in segments of the course when completing mock rescue scenarios.
-In the recognition and rescue component of Bronze Star participants will have to demonstrate a rescue with a partner.
-In this component the rescuer, with a a partner, will perform a low-risk rescue of a non-swimmer or a victim with external bleeding.
-The rescuer(s) must assist the victim to safety showing ability to avoid direct contact.
+In the recognition and rescue component of the Bronze Star participants will have to demonstrate a rescue with a partner.
+In this component, the rescuer, with a partner, will perform a low-risk rescue of a non-swimmer or a victim with external bleeding.
+The rescuer(s) must assist the victim to safety showing the ability to avoid direct contact.
 Rescuer(s) must also perform appropriate follow-up procedures, including treatment for shock.
 The purpose of this activity is to prepare for the prevention of loss of life in an aquatics emergency with minimum risk to the rescuer.
 This is a large component of the Bronze Star program that incorporates a large amount of knowledge and skill learned in previous sections.
 The material posted on this page is for information purposes only.
-To learn lifesaving skills candidates should enrol into a Lifesaving Society Bronze course.
+To learn lifesaving skills candidates should enroll in a Lifesaving Society Bronze course.

 To successfully complete this course candidates must successfully complete the following components: